BEAST-Fitting/beast/docs/generating_asts.rst

 Generating BEAST-friendly lists of artificial star tests

-1) Run "run_small.py -p" to produce the physics model grid file "project_name_seds.grid.hd5".
+1) Run "run_beast.py -p" to produce the physics model grid file "project_name_seds.grid.hd5".
+2) If you wish to repeat ASTs over multiple bins of stellar density, run "tools/create_source_density_map.py" on your observed star catalog.
+   If you wish to repeat ASTs over multiple bins of background brightness, run "tools/create_background_density_map.py" on your observed star catalog and reference image.
-2) Run "run_small.py -a"   This will use the datamodel to find everything it needs to make ASTs (filters, limits, SED grid, etc.).
+3) Run "run_beast.py -a"   This will use the datamodel to find everything it needs to make ASTs (filters, limits, SED grid, etc.).
 It will produce a list of fake stars in all bands using the datamodel photometry catalog to trim the inputs at the proper magnitudes.
 Currently, this script generates fake stars uniformly sampling log(age) space and randomly drawing from the metallicities in the model grid.

 Functions
 =========